RetroPie/RetroPie-Docs/docs/First-Installation.md

 ### SD Images

 There are currently two versions of RetroPie.
-There is one version for Raspberry Pi 1/Zero (Model A, A+, B, B+) and there is a version for Raspberry Pi 2/Raspberry Pi 3.
+There is one version for Raspberry Pi 0/1 (Model A, A+, B, B+) and there is a version for Raspberry Pi 2/3.

 Download the SD image for your version of Raspberry Pi from the following page: